 Giorgio Andreotta Calò

-Three years later, on August 24, 2019, Giorgio will set out walking from Venice towards Amatrice: along the long stretch of the Gloria fault, an orogenic split at the origin of the major earthquakes of the peninsula.
+Three years later, on August 24, 2019, Giorgio will set out walking from Venice towards L’Aquila: along the long stretch of the Gloria fault, an orogenic split at the origin of the major earthquakes of the peninsula.
 A solitary walk of about a month that will give life to an immaterial work titled Gloria.
-At the height of the eastern Francigena of Lazio, the artist will enter the route that from Leonessa leads to Amatrice, leaving a sign, today not present, that indicates the direction toward Amatrice.
-Once arrived to Amatrice, he will unite with the local population for a final walk towards the Posta quarry, a hamlet that now holds the remains of the city.
+At the height of the eastern Francigena of Lazio, the artist will enter the route that from Leonessa leads to Amatrice, leaving a sign, today not present.

 The profound natural and human crisis generated from the terrae-motus is transformed into a physical and interior motus towards a hurt community, an aesthetic and political gesture of solidarity, sharing, love, but also aimed to overcome emotive fractures, interpersonal faults, and sudden crises.